CLU-MSCP/bedics/index.md

 # Tentative MSCP Curriculum in Development

+ In the first year, students coursework provides them with an introduction to the use of R in basic statistical computing and research methods.
 The MSCP program is making the following proposed changes that have yet to be approved by faculty.
-In the first year, students take courses that provide them with a firm foundation in statistical computing, use of R, experimental methods and also ethics in the conduct of research in psychology and the social and behavioral sciences.
 Please see the [official CLU webpage](https://www.callutheran.edu/academics/graduate/ms-clinical-psychology/curriculum.html) for the approved course curriculum.

 ## Year One